MechanicalRabbit/DataKnots4FHIR.jl/doc/src/synthea.md

 ## Querying Synthea FHIR Bundles

-This package demonstrates how to query bundles of FHIR using DataKnots with a 116 person synthetic data set.
-Let's create a database.
+This package demonstrates how to query bundles of FHIR using DataKnots with a 116 person synthetic dataset.
+Note that the downloaded data includes two additional bundles, for providers and hospitals.

     using JSON
     using DataKnots